 Where can I find a list of Facilitated (Level 2) and Coordinated (Level 3) airports?

-11.12 Contact list for Level 2 and Level 3 Airports (xls) of the Worldwide Slots Guidelines - WSG contains a complete list of facilitated (Level 2) and coordinated (Level 3) airports along with the TTY and e-mail contacts for the facilitators/coordinators responsible for each airport.
+The Annex 12.7 (Contact list for Level 2 and Level 3 airports) (xls) of the Worldwide Airport Slot Guidelines (WASG) contains a complete list of facilitated (Level 2) and coordinated (Level 3) airports along with the TTY and e-mail contacts for the facilitators/coordinators responsible for each airport.

 Who do I contact, if I wish to commence operations to a Non-Coordinated airport (Level 1)?